Music of Scotland: Folk music

 There is evidence that there was a flourishing culture of popular music in Scotland during the late Middle Ages, but the only song with a melody to survive from this period is the Pleugh Song.
 After the Reformation, the secular popular tradition of music continued, despite attempts by the Kirk, particularly in the Lowlands, to suppress dancing and events like penny weddings.
 This period saw the creation of the ceòl mór (the great music) of the bagpipe, which reflected its martial origins with battle tunes, marches, gatherings, salutes, and laments.
 The Highlands in the early seventeenth century saw the development of piping families, including the MacCrimmonds, MacArthurs, MacGregors and Mackays of Gairloch.
 There is also evidence of the adoption of the fiddle in the Highlands, with Martin Martin noting in his A Description of the Western Isles of Scotland (1703) that he knew of 18 players in Lewis alone.
 Well-known musicians included the fiddler Pattie Birnie and the piper Habbie Simpson.
 This tradition continued into the nineteenth century, with major figures such as the fiddlers Niel and Nathaniel Gow.
 There is evidence of ballads from this period.
 Some may date back to the late Medieval era and deal with events and people that can be traced back as far as the thirteenth century.
 They remained an oral tradition until they were collected as folk songs in the eighteenth century.

 The earliest printed collection of secular music comes from the seventeenth century.
 Song collecting began to gain momentum in the early eighteenth century, and as the Kirk's opposition to music waned, there was a flood of publications, including Allan Ramsay's verse compendium The Tea Table Miscellany (1723) and The Scots Musical Museum (1787–1803) by James Johnson and Robert Burns.
 In the late nineteenth century, there was renewed interest in traditional music, which was more academic and political in intent.
 In Scotland collectors included the Reverend James Duncan and Gavin Greig.
 Major performers included James Scott Skinner.
 This revival began to have a major impact on classical music, with the development of what was in effect a national school of orchestral and operatic music in Scotland, with composers that included Alexander Mackenzie, William Wallace, Learmont Drysdale, Hamish MacCunn and John McEwen.

-Folk band Runrig sang mostly in Scottish Gaelic and found commercial success in mainland Europe.
+The folk band Runrig sang mostly in Scottish Gaelic and found commercial success in mainland Europe.

 KT Tunstall has incorporated folk music with rock, earning her international success through the 2000s–2020s.